 Increasing health system consolidation raising commercial prices

 Healthcare consolidation is increasing across all sectors, thereby highlighting the potential for oligopolistic pricing.
-For example, in 2011-2013, there were 285 announced merger and acquisition deals involving 683 hospitals, an increase of 55% of deals as compared to 2008-10 – when there were 184 deals involving 283 hospitals.
-6 The HMA – Community Health Systems (CYH) announcement alone involved 206 hospitals.
-However, unlike the HMA-CYH not all announced deals actually close.
+For example, in 2011–2013, there were 285 announced merger and acquisition deals involving 683 hospitals, an increase of 55 percent of deals as compared to 2008-2010 when there were 184 deals involving 283 hospitals.
+6 The HMA - Community Health Systems (CYH) announcement alone involved 206 hospitals.
+However, unlike the HMA-CYH, not all announced deals actually close.

-Consolidation during this period contributed to a rise in the aggregate hospital payment-to-cost ratio for private payers from approximately 133% to 148%.7 According to the Healthcare Cost Institute, for commercial payers:8
+Consolidation during this period contributed to a rise in the aggregate hospital payment-to-cost ratio for private payers from approximately 133 percent to 148 percent.7 According to the Healthcare Cost Institute, for commercial payers:8

-- Outpatient services: Outpatient visits declined by 0.8%, while prices rose 6.4%.
-Total outpatient visit spending grew 5.5%
+- Outpatient services: Outpatient visits declined by 0.8 percent, while prices rose 6.4 percent.
+Total outpatient visit spending grew 5.5 percent.

 The commercial payer price increases are being masked by media focus on overall growth rates subject to changes in payer mix, limited Medicare and Medicaid reimbursement growth and declining to flat utilization.

 Spending growth in physician and clinical services declined from 4.3 percent (price: 1.0 percent, volume: 3.3 percent) in September 2011 through September 2012 to 4.0 percent (price: -0.2 percent, volume: 4.2 percent) in 2012-13 and 2.1 percent (price: 0.8 percent, volume: 1.3 percent) in 2013-2014.9 Physicians, especially those in primary care and related specialties, remain critical to enhanced management of chronic conditions and diseases, as well as to the influx of newly covered Medicaid patients.